 He Should Have Been Happy to Go Home.
 But He Wasn’t.

-Twelve-year-old Kamil (name changed for his protection) wore an expression that was odd for a boy leaving the hospital.
-His face should have been happy.
-He was going home after having tubes put in his ears.
-The tubes would have relieved much of the intense inner ear pain the boy had experienced.
+Twelve-year-old Kamil was going home after having tubes put in his ears.
 He should be smiling.
-But Kamil’s face was more sad than anything else.
+But Kamil’s face was more sad than anything else. …

 Peanut Butter and Jelly Builds Something Lasting